 Regulations are in place to protect consumers and their personal information.
 Companies need to be proactive when it comes to complying with government rules.
 If your organization does everything it can to maintain compliance, then you are doing more than just obeying the law.
 You are also fostering goodwill with your market and maintaining customer satisfaction.

-If your company tries to cut corners or only pay lip service to following regulations, your customers will find out what you are doing.
+If your company tries to cut corners or only pay lip service to follow regulations, your customers will find out what you are doing.
 Word will spread online and offline, which can lead to the loss of current customers and the gain of new ones.

 If the government investigates your organization and finds that you are in violation of specific rules, you will have to face more than just paying a fine.
 The violation will be made public and will damage your reputation.
 Rebuilding your reputation and proving to consumers that you have changed your business practices will be difficult and costly.
 You may never be able to regain your previous market share and your company may have to close its doors.

 Regulations may change over time and it is your responsibility to be aware of alterations and their effect on your company.
 You also need to learn about any new laws if you expand your market.
-If you want to achieve global reach, you need to be aware of laws in each country your serve and any updates they make as well.
+If you want to achieve global reach, you need to be aware of laws in each country on your server and any updates they make as well.

-This means that you may need to dedicate some of your personnel to monitoring company regulations and create business practices that will ensure your company adheres to the changes.
+This means that you may need to dedicate some of your personnel to monitoring company regulations and creating business practices that will ensure your company adheres to the changes.
 You will also have to train your employees so that they are aware of compliance issues and institute regular classes to ensure your call center agents are kept up to date with regulations.

 Call Center Services An Option